ClimateChangeInstitute/edu.umaine.cs.syringepump/README.md

 | Pitch (# mm / 1 rev) |           0.8 |
 | # Steps / 1 rev      |           200 |

-The **syringe diameter** should be self explanatory.
+The **syringe diameter** is the inner space of the syringe.
 The **pitch** is the distance that a single rotation of the screw causes the plunger to move in millimeters.
 The **# steps / 1 rev** is how many motor steps it takes to make the screw complete a single revolution.

 ## License